Best Medicare Advantage Plans in Kansas (2026)

 Best Kansas PPO Medicare Advantage Providers

-Kansas has 18 PPO Medicare Advantage plans available from six providers, with an average monthly premium of $5 and fifteen plans charging $0 per month.
-Maximum out-of-pocket limits average $5,306, ranging from $3,400 to $9,250, while CMS star ratings average 3.58.
+Kansas has 18 PPO Medicare Advantage plans from six providers.
+The average monthly premium is $6, with 15 of the 18 plans charging $0.
+Maximum out-of-pocket limits range from $3,400 to $9,250 and average $5,307.
+CMS star ratings average 3.58 across all PPO plans.

 • UnitedHealthcare leads Kansas PPO options with three plans offering $0 monthly premiums, $5,000 maximum out-of-pocket limits, and 3.5-star CMS ratings.